microsoft/DMF/DmfSamples/SwitchBar4/README.md

     //
     WDF_PNPPOWER_EVENT_CALLBACKS_INIT(&pnpPowerCallbacks);
     pnpPowerCallbacks.EvtDeviceD0Entry = SwitchBarEvtDeviceD0Entry;

-    // Tell DMF to intercept PnP callback, then route them to this driver.
+    // All DMF drivers must call this function even if they do not support PnP Power callbacks.
+    // (In this case, this driver does support a PnP Power callback.)
     //
     DMF_DmfDeviceInitHookPnpPowerEventCallbacks(dmfDeviceInit,
                                                 &pnpPowerCallbacks);
     WdfDeviceInitSetPnpPowerEventCallbacks(DeviceInit,
                                            &pnpPowerCallbacks);

+    // All DMF drivers must call this function even if they do not support File Object callbacks.
+    //
     DMF_DmfDeviceInitHookFileObjectConfig(dmfDeviceInit,
                                           NULL);

+    // All DMF drivers must call this function even if they do not support Power Policy callbacks.
+    //
     DMF_DmfDeviceInitHookPowerPolicyEventCallbacks(dmfDeviceInit,
                                                    NULL);

+    // Set any device attributes needed.
+    //
     WdfDeviceInitSetDeviceType(DeviceInit,
                                FILE_DEVICE_UNKNOWN);
     WdfDeviceInitSetExclusive(DeviceInit,
                               FALSE);

-    // This is a filter driver that loads on OSRFX2 driver.
+    // This is a filter driver that loads on OSRUSBFX2 driver.
-    // Only use this driver of the DMF version of the OSR driver.
     //
     WdfFdoInitSetFilter(DeviceInit);
+    // DMF Client drivers that are filter drivers must also make this call.
+    //
     DMF_DmfFdoSetFilter(dmfDeviceInit);

+    // Define a device context type.
+    //
     WDF_OBJECT_ATTRIBUTES_INIT_CONTEXT_TYPE(&objectAttributes,
                                             DEVICE_CONTEXT);

+    // Create the Client driver's WDFDEVICE.
+    //
     ntStatus = WdfDeviceCreate(&DeviceInit,
                                &objectAttributes,
                                &device);